 At Music Together, we know that children learn differently than adults.
 They learn instinctively and constantly, and teach themselves through imitation and play, through being immersed in their environment, and through interaction with adults and older children.
 And we know this from our research in early childhood and music development.
 Learn about the research behind Music Together at the Music Together Worldwide website.

 Wiggling, singing, and laughing with your child is so much fun, it's easy to forget how much learning is taking place!
-Our research-based curriculum not only develops music skills, it nurtures creativity, self-expression, and confidence while also supporting social, emotional, cognitive, and physical development.
+Our research-based curriculum not only develops music skills, it nurtures creativity, self-expression, and self-confidence while also supporting social, emotional, cognitive, physical and language development.
 Because these benefits build over time, children enjoy the fullest growth in each of these areas when they participate as consistently as possible up through 2nd grade.